FC Kerala

-Football Club Kerala is an Indian professional football club based in Thrissur, Kerala.
+FC Kerala is an Indian professional football club based in Thrissur, Kerala.
 The club made its debut in national level football through the I-League 2nd Division in 2017–18.
-They also compete in the Kerala Premier League.
+They also compete in the Kerala Premier League and Thrissur District Super League.

 Name

 FC Kerala is a crowd-funded venture that started in 2014 with aim of reaching out to football fans in the state better than predecessors who hit financial crisis.
 The name FC Kerala was set up to make it Kerala's own club.
 Narayana Menon, CEO of the club said that its main aim is to become Football team of the people.

 History

 FC Kerala, formed in 2014, began its journey by playing in Kerala Premier League, a professional league organised by Kerala Football Association.
 After three years, the club made its debut in I-League 2nd Division.
 FC Kerala claimed victory in the first match after overcoming Fateh Hyderabad 2–1.

 In the 2019–20 2nd Division League, FC Kerala played 7 matches in group C and earned 9 points, but later pulled out to financial crisis.
 In December 2022, the club participated in Dausa Gold Cup in Rajasthan, in which they won title with 1–0 win over I-League side Rajasthan United in final.